403(b) Plan Fix-It Guide - You didn’t follow the terms of your 403(b) written plan

 How to avoid the mistake:

 Tell everyone that provides service to your plan of any changes made to your written plan or its operation.
 For example, if you want your 403(b) plan to allow for hardship distributions, you must revise your written 403(b) plan to allow for them prior to making one.
-You should communicate the change to all persons involved in making a hardship determination.
+You should communicate the change to all people involved in making a hardship determination.
 Communication among the people who service your plan is essential for a compliant plan.
 Below are some common changes that may lead to potential mistakes:

 - If you amend your written program, you should summarize and communicate those changes to the plan participants.